pnp/blog/content/post/should-we-use-sharepoint-rest-or-microsoft-graph-api-in-power.md

 -   no need to register an application in Azure AD
--   send an HTTP request to SharePoint is not a premium connector, which means that you won\'t need a Power Automate Standalone license
+-   send an HTTP request to SharePoint is not a premium connector, which means that you won't need a Power Automate Standalone license

 #### Disadvantages of this solution:

--   with an \'http request to SharePoint\' action you have - compared to the power of Microsoft Graph API - limited options, as you can only send requests to SharePoint, but not to other services in Microsoft 365-
+-   with an 'http request to SharePoint' action you have - compared to the power of Microsoft Graph API - limited options, as you can only send requests to SharePoint, but not to other services in Microsoft 365-